-One of these few - and one who certainly learned from Jordanus, in person or from his writings, was Campanus of Novara.
-He wrote a Theorica planetarum, which (together with a namesake) served university teaching for a couple of centuries, and which was certainly much more accessible than the Almagest (even though the namesake, wrongly attributed to Gerard of Cremona, became the favourite scapegoat of the famous Vienna astronomers Peurbach and Regiomontanus in the fifteenth century).
+One of these few - and one who certainly learned from Jordanus, in person or from his writings - was Campanus of Novara.
+He wrote a Theorica planetarum, which (together with a namesake) served university teaching for a couple of centuries and which was certainly much more accessible than the Almagest (even though the namesake, wrongly attributed to Gerard of Cremona, became the favourite scapegoat of the famous Vienna astronomers Peurbach and Regiomontanus in the fifteenth century).
 More influential, however, was his version of the Elements,18 written around 1259, which replaced the preceding versions and was only itself replaced as the standard version by that of Clavius in the later sixteenth century.
-Like the Clavius version in later times, it owed its success to its accomodation to the pedagogical contexts in which it served.
+Like the Clavius version in later times, it owed its success to its accommodation to the pedagogical contexts in which it served.
 As the equally didactic Version II, Campanus thus points out the parallels between geometric and arithmetical propositions - but in agreement with the philosophical mood of the thirteenth-century university, Campanus discusses why apparently identical matters are treated twice.19

 The situation of mathematics at the Paris Arts Faculty seems not to have changed much during the later thirteenth or the fourteenth century.
 Some scholars connected to the university were certainly interested in mathematics - some, like Nicole Oresme (c.
-1320-1382) even made impressive contributions to the field.
-None the less, the statutes of 1366 [Denifle & Châtelain 1889: III, 143] only require that students admitted to the license should have "heard some mathematical works" along with a specified list of Aristotelian books on natural philosophy; it is not excluded, given the language of the time, that some of works thought of would actually have dealt with the astrological "daughter of Madam Astronomy".
-A document antedating 1350 explains that the minimal requirement was that bachelors had "heard" De sphaera and were following lectures on another work with intention to finish them [Denifle & Châtelain 1889: II, 678].
+1320-1382), even made impressive contributions to the field.
+Nonetheless, the statutes of 1366 (ed.
+Denifle and Châtelain 1889, vol. III, p.
+143) only require that students admitted to the licence should have "heard some mathematical works"